-They also build a pool here for their use and pleasure time.
-They had a wonderful time here.
-But they were divorced in 1940, and Pauline died in 1951.
+They had a wonderful time here but were divorced in 1940, and Pauline died in 1951.

-After her death, 1961 Ernest also died in a suicide in 1961, and after his death, the Hemmingway house was auctioned by their sons.
+After her death, in 1961 Ernest also died by committing suicide, and after his death, the Hemmingway house was auctioned by their sons.

 At first glance, the Hemingway house looks no different from any other house.
-But it is the most visited place in the Key West, as being associated by Ernest Hemingway.
+But it is the most visited place in Key West, as associated with Ernest Hemingway.

-It was here only where he had written his most famous works, because of which he get recognization on an international level and brought him the highest award Nobel Prize.
+It was here only that he had written his most famous works, because of which he got recognization on an international level and brought him the highest award – Nobel Prize.

 His writing style reflects all the dimensions of human life.
-And we see a clear impression of the roles he played in his real life.
-The roles he played in life affected his writing skills and inspired his characters in the novel.
+And you can see a clear impression of the roles he played in his real life.

-His writings, written in a tight prose manner, brought him fame and popularity and changed American writings style.
+His writings, written in a tight prose manner, brought him fame and popularity and changed the American writing style.

 3. More About Hemingway House

-The Hemingway house was made a museum in 1964 by the new owners of the house.
-The Hemingway house offers no new or unique exhibiting showpieces.
+The Hemingway House was made a museum in 1964 by the new owners of the house.

-But then also it is a place of interest because of the two reasons.
-It is first being associated with Hemingway and displaying his writing studio.
-And second, were the Hemingway cats.
+It is firstly associated with Hemingway and displays his writing studio.
+And the second reason was the Hemingway cats.

-These cats include polydactyl cats.
 These cats are special as they have six toes on each paw instead of five paws.
-Today there are almost 40 to 50 cats in the Hemingway house, and half of them are polydactyl.
+Today, there are almost 40 to 50 cats in the Hemingway house, and half of them are polydactyl.